 More recently, however, UGC marketing is increasingly being used for content generation – in other words, brands are turning UGC assets into marketing materials.
 These assets can be extremely valuable.
 After all, customer testimonials and reviews are one of the most effective sales tools – 90% of customers reported that UGC influences their decisions to make a purchase, outranking all other forms of marketing, including search engine marketing and email marketing.

-Did we mention that UGC marketing campaigns are also low-maintenance?
+So now you know what UGC marketing is, but what is a UGC digital marketing campaign?
+Simply put, it’s a promotional campaign, usually driven by the brand, but it could also be driven by influencers or other stakeholders.
+The aim?
+To generate user-generated content.The great part about UGC digital marketing campaigns is that they don’t necessarily require an enormous investment.
+In fact, a UGC marketing campaign can become a huge success purely through having a great campaign idea.
+If that idea can incentivise users to come together, connect, and celebrate some aspect of your brand, the campaign can gain momentum rapidly.Did we mention that UGC marketing campaigns are also low-maintenance?
 Sometimes they’re as simple as getting users to post through a hashtag and monitoring that hashtag every few days.
 Other campaigns will require a little more work, depending on its objectives and how quickly it grows.
 Once your campaign has picked up momentum, UGC campaigns are relatively easy to maintain and can be run on an ongoing basis.

 As we’ve suggested, UGC marketing serves many functions.
 Some UGC marketing campaigns are designed to achieve the highest possible awareness and generate sales.
 Others are created as an avenue to create content, which can be used by the brand as marketing collateral later on down the track.
 Here are some of the key things UGC marketing can achieve for your brand.